General Land Clearing FAQs

 The mulch will be essentially sprayed from the front of the mulcher.
 Areas with bigger trees, soft wood evergreens such as cedars, will leave a thicker mulch bed.
 This mulch bed is very beneficial to the environment.
 It helps control weeds, it reduces erosion, and over time as it decomposes returns nutrients to the soil.

-Skid steer mulchers, like our Kubota, are very limited to what they can handle size wise.
-While they do great for brush and saplings.
-Anything over 6 inches is going to be the limit.
+Skid steer mulchers are very limited to what they can handle size wise.
+While they can mulch small brush and saplinbgs, anything else is just too much for such a small machine.

-Our dedicated machines such as our Fecon FTX128L have much higher horsepower and are capable of mulching up to 16 inches in diameter (we can handle larger but those are determined on site due to safety reasons)
+Our dedicated machines such as our CMI 175 have much more horsepower and are capable of mulching up to 16 inches in diameter (we can handle larger but those are determined on site due to safety reasons)

 If your land clearing jobs requires mulching more trees than brush it is always a better idea to go with a dedicated machine over a skid steer mulcher.
 As the old saying goes, there is no replacement for displacement.
-In the woods more horsepower always gets the job done faster.
+In the woods more horsepower always gets the job done faster, leaves a finer mulch, and saves you money.

 Machine Specific Questions